 But music isn’t the only trick!
 Ever wondered why there are rarely any windows in grocery stores?
 When was the last time you saw a clock in one?
-All of these tricks are deliberately designed to make you lose track of time, take longer to do your shopping, and spend more of your money.
+All of these supermarket tricks are deliberately designed to make you lose track of time, take longer to do your shopping, and spend more of your money.

 Solution: Get Your Grocery Groove On

 The quicker you are at shopping, the cheaper it will be for you.
-So why not put on some headphones and listen to your favorite upbeat playlist?
+So, why not put on some headphones and listen to your favorite upbeat playlist?
 This will help you keep your heartrate up, meaning you’ll focus more and move quicker around the store.

-Trick #2: Not So Special Offers
+Supermarket Tricks #2: Not So Special Offers

 You spot a large colorful sign or sticker with lots of big letters and even bigger numbers on it.
 It’s unmistakably an offer: buy, buy, buy!